Paulie Gualtieri: Season 4

 Between the third and fourth seasons, Paulie is arrested in Youngstown, Ohio on a gun possession charge and incarcerated at the Northeast Ohio Correctional Center.
-Although no censure was rendered upon him, Paulie's separation from the family, combined with Ralphie's continued earning abilities, continues to erode his reputation and credibility in Tony's eyes.
+Although no censure is rendered upon him, Paulie's separation from the family, combined with Ralphie's continued earning abilities, continues to erode his reputation and credibility in Tony's eyes.

-During his four months in jail, he communicates with John "Johnny Sack" Sacramoni, the underboss of New York's Lupertazzi crime family, while under the false impression that he could earn a place with them.
-It is Paulie who tells Johnny Sack that Ralph Cifaretto made a very insensitive joke regarding Ginny Sack's weight, which compels an infuriated Johnny to sanction a hit on Ralph that is called off at the last minute.
+During his four months in jail, he communicates with John "Johnny Sack" Sacramoni, the underboss of New York's Lupertazzi crime family, with Johnny tricking Paulie into feeding him valuable intelligence about Tony's activities by giving him the impression that Carmine Lupertazzi Sr. is interested in offering him a spot within the family.
+It is Paulie who tells Johnny that Ralph Cifaretto made a very insensitive joke regarding Ginny Sack's weight, which compels an infuriated Johnny to sanction a hit on Ralph that is called off at the last minute.

 A party is thrown at the Bada Bing when Paulie is released, but his wavering loyalty only serves to accelerate his marginalization.
-Paulie, however, by the end of the season, realizes he had been duped by Johnny Sack and that Carmine Lupertazzi had never even heard of him, much less offered him a place in his New York family.
+Paulie, however, by the end of the season, realizes he had been duped by Johnny and that Carmine has never even heard of him, much less offered him a place in his family.
 Following this realization, Paulie once again devotes himself fully to Tony and the Soprano family, reclaiming his status as a top earner.

 Paulie has always been devoted to his mother, Marianucci "Nucci" Gualtieri, whom he has watched over constantly.
-She is delighted when he first places her at Green Grove (in stark contrast to Livia Soprano's reaction), and Paulie also intercedes in her social problems with the other residents, going so far as to attack their relatives to ensure civility for his mother.
+She is delighted when he first places her at Green Grove (in stark contrast to Livia Soprano's reaction), and Paulie also intercedes in her social problems with the other residents, going so far as to attack their relatives to ensure civility towards his mother.

 He later learns that one of the women Nucci had trouble with, Minn Matrone, keeps all her cash in her home.
 Paulie breaks into Minn's home to try to steal this money, but she catches him in the act.
 When he fails to talk his way out of it, he suffocates her with a pillow.
-He gives the money to Tony, which rejuvenates his confidence in Paulie.
+He gives the money to Tony, which restores his confidence in Paulie.